 - Supporting your child with learning their spellings, discussing the meanings of words and ways of remembering the spelling patterns.

 Events/trips planned for this half term:

 Please come and see your class teacher if you need any further information or have a query.
-We are available at the end of the day after we have dismissed the class.
+We are available at the end of the day on the playground.